imagej/imagej.github.io/_pages/imaging/voxelization.md

 Voxelization is the process of converting a data structures that store geometric information in a continuous domain (such as a 3D triangular mesh) into a rasterized image (a discrete grid).

-## How to voxel a 3D mesh with Fiji
+## How to voxelize a 3D mesh with Fiji

 ### Requirements